dleute/chatserver/README.md

 Selenium must be running and can be started with `java -jar src/AppBundle/Resources/private/jar/selenium-server-standalone-2.44.0.jar`

-To run the tests execute `./bin/behat`
+To run the tests execute:

+`./bin/behat`

 If everything is configured correctly, a chrome browser should pop-up, test the site and results should show at the prompt.
+The feature files are located here:

+`features`

 ### Api Docs